rehierl/node-tree-outliner/2-2-implementation/0-0-implementation.md

 ```

 That is obviously true for any node which is not a sectioning node.
 However,
 this expression is also true for sectioning nodes.
-That is, because no such
+That is because no such
 node is associated with the section it declares.

 Note that, if a sectioning node would have to be associated with the section it